Our Publications

 The Shared-Use Mobility Center works with cities and regions across the nation to help reduce reliance on private autos, mitigate traffic congestion and emissions, and expand mobility options for all.
-Drawing on original research, statistical modeling, and decades of experience in shared mobility operations, SUMC’s collection of research and hands-on work serve as a catalyst to help cites establish a vision, set mode shift goals, and chart a path forward toward a more sustainable future.
+Drawing on original research, statistical modeling, and decades of experience in shared mobility operations, SUMC’s collection of research and hands-on work serves as a catalyst to help cities establish a vision, set mode-shift goals, and chart a path toward a more sustainable future.
 You can learn more about our experience through SUMC’s published work.

 Connecting Community Transportation: A Roadmap for Implementation